jimniels/blog/src/client/posts/2019-08-12-designing-and-engineering-progressive-disclosure.md

 The actual markup for the icons that represents what the user sees when they click “View” lives in the DOM in a `<template>` tag.
 While the functionality to view the icons is dependent on JavaScript, I chose to stick the already-rendered markup in the DOM because:

-1. It allowed me to take advantage of already exisiting templating components I had on the server for rendering (I have a `<IconList>` component for rendering a list of icons).
+1. It allowed me to take advantage of already exisiting component templates I had on the server for rendering (I have a `<IconList>` component for rendering a list of icons).
 This led to:
 2. Less client-side JavaScript.

 To point number two, the JavaScript to “reveal more” wasn’t loading data, rendering a template, and sticking it in the DOM.
 Instead it was pulling exisiting markup from the DOM (in the form of an inert `<template>`), sticking it in the DOM, and showing/hiding it.
 Much less complexity.
 Probably about 20 lines total, whereas doing all of it (data fetching, templating, etc.) on the client would’ve required a lot more code.